Compassionate listening to support you through this deeply emotional event.

 WHAT CAN I DO FOR YOU?

-WHEN HOSPICE ISN’T ENOUGH Hospice provides medical and emotional support services, but there are limits on the time they can devote to each case.
+WHEN HOSPICE ISN’T ENOUGH Hospice provides medical and emotional support services, but there are limits on the time they can devote to you and your family.
 My services are designed to supplement hospice care and be tailored to your individual needs and wishes.
 I offer a calming, reassuring presence and provide personalized, compassionate care.
 Together, we can develop a plan of care that accommodates you.
 Contact me for more details and to schedule a free consultation.

 My services are charged by the hour ($40-60 sliding scale).
-Generally, I provide services in the Greater Portland, Maine area.
+Generally, I provide services in the Greater Portsmouth, New Hampshire area.